-All efforts will be made to conduct any additional professional development and in-service activities that are determined by the District to be necessary as a result of Fla.
-Stat. §1011.62 (1) and (9), during already scheduled Professional Development Days (PDDs) (elementary early release days), during already scheduled Elementary In-Service Days and/or on regular duty days per the adopted 2013-2014 School Calendar.
-The Parties agree to limit the number of faculty meetings to one (1) per month (September through May) if the Principal elects to schedule such a faculty meeting; however that faculty meeting may begin during the work day if an affirmative vote is taken by the faculty per Article III, Section B 6 of the Parties' CBA.
+The Parties agree that all efforts will be made to schedule and conduct any additional professional development and/or in-service activities that are determined by the District to be necessary on already scheduled Professional Development Days and/or In-Service Days.
+The Parties also agree to limit the number of Faculty meetings to one regular Faculty meeting per month (September through May).
 If there is an emergency relating to the safety of students and/or employees, an additional brief emergency faculty meeting may be called by the Principal.
-In addition and notwithstanding this limitation, the Principal may schedule faculty meetings on a Pre-School day, a Post-School day, on an In-Service day and for up to fifty-five (55) minutes on a Teacher Work Day.
+In addition and notwithstanding this limitation, the Principal may schedule faculty meetings on a Pre-School Day, a Post-School Day, an In-service Day and up to 55-minutes on a Teacher Work Day.